underlines/awesome-ml/llm-tools.md

 - [Agents](https://github.com/livekit/agents) is a framework for building real-time multimodal AI applications, supporting OpenAI's MultimodalAgent / Realtime API, for low latency WebRTC transport, and offering plugins for various services, high-level abstractions for voice agents, compatibility with LiveKit's telephony stack, and an integrated load balancing system
 - [TinyTroupe](https://github.com/microsoft/TinyTroupe) LLM powered multiagend persona and world simulation
 - [ArchGW](https://github.com/katanemo/archgw) is an intelligent gateway for agents engineered with (fast) LLMs for secure handling, rich observability, and seamless integration of prompts with your APIs outside business logic
+- [steel-browser](https://github.com/steel-dev/steel-browser) containerized browser sandbox with stealth capabilities, text-to-markdown, UI for view and debug, anti-detection, to help your AI Apps and Agents use and automate browser interactions, supports Puppeteer, Playwright and Selenium
+- [stagehand](https://github.com/browserbase/stagehand) AI successor to Playwright as a web browsing framework focused on simplicity and extensibility

 ## Multi Modal